-The overall melancholy tone of "Fine Again," especially the half-hearted way he manages to croak out that last "again..." at the end, makes it sound like he's trying to convince himself that "everything's gonna be fine", and not doing a very good job of it.
+- The overall melancholy tone of "Fine Again."
+The half-hearted way he manages to croak out that last "...again" at the end makes it sound like he's been trying to convince himself that "everything's gonna be fine" for a long time, but can't.

 - "Pass Slowly," also about Shaun Morgan's brother, is perhaps the most heartrending song on Holding Onto Strings Better Left to Fray, and should ring true to just about anyone who has lost a loved one.

 - The video for this song takes the tears Up to Eleven depicting a father playing with his son, then going off to work.
 It's implied that things are going normally, until the dad takes out a photo of himself holding the son as a baby during a meeting, then runs out of the office and takes a taxi back home.
 The video ends with the dad running after a car with an unspecified driver taking his son away, then cuts to show a boy running in the same fashion.